jdm-contrib/justdelete.me-chrome-extension/readme.md

 * Yellow - Some extra steps involved
 * Red - Cannot be fully deleted without contacting customer-services
 * Block - Cannot be deleted

+## Contributing

+If you'd like to help this extension by adding a few lines of code, fork https://github.com/MikeRogers0/justdelete.me-chrome-extension and send a pull request.